Don't see your question here?

 In addition, the PURCH track has developed partnerships with organizations and advocates in both rural and urban areas, and is able to offer learning opportunities in both of those environments.

 For example, the Longitudinal Preceptor Program and the Population Health Clerkship both have placements with physicians in either an urban or rural area.
+In clinical years PURCH also offers electives to further explore in rural and urban health.
 PURCH students are able to develop an understanding of shared—and unique—rural and urban health needs directly from community members and health care providers themselves.

 Can you explain how clinical rotations work?

-The PURCH Core Clinical Experiences (CCE) offered to third year PURCH medical students at Baystate Medical Center in Springfield, MA are delivered in a similar structural model as at the main campus in Worcester.
+The PURCH Core Clinical Experiences (CCE) offered to third year PURCH medical students at Baystate Medical Center in Springfield, MA are delivered in a similar structural model as at the Worcester campus.
 You will rotate through three 15-week thematic sections: Care of Adults (Medicine and Neurology).
 Care of Families (Family Medicine and Community Health, Pediatrics, Psychiatry), and Perioperative & Maternal Care (Family Medicine and Community Health, Pediatrics, Psychiatry).

 In my fourth year, will I be able to do clinical rotations outside of Baystate?